 What if you or your child was never issued a birth certificate?
 For millions of children around the world, the lack of this key document puts them at greater risk of abuse and leaves them without access to legal protection, healthcare, education, and other essentials.
 The Girls Count Act could help change this.

 One in three children — 230 million under the age of 5 — is significantly more vulnerable to abuse and exploitation and lack access to education and health services, all because they do not have a simple piece of paper: a birth certificate.

-A new report recently released by World Vision finds that many children are dying uncounted and invisible to the health services that could save their lives, because country governments and world leaders are failing to properly track vital data about children and their health.
+A report released by World Vision finds that many children are dying uncounted and invisible to the health services that could save their lives, because country governments and world leaders are failing to properly track vital data about children and their health.

 While the report, Uncounted and Unreached (.pdf), highlights the need for increased access to healthcare and population data, the need for universal birth registration goes much deeper.

-World Vision senior child protection adviser Jesse Eaves points out several categories of children who are often completely off the radar to their governments.
+Child protection expert Jesse Eaves points out several categories of children who are often completely off the radar to their governments.
 These include:

 “Birth registration impacts all aspects of a child’s well-being,” explains Eaves.
 “Without documentation of an official name or nationality, children are often prevented from accessing healthcare such as immunizations, enrolling in school, and even receiving inheritance.”

 Human traffickers seek out people who will not be missed — vulnerable and powerless individuals.
 A birth certificate helps protect children from human trafficking, child labor, early marriage, and underage conscription into armed forces.